carolacaivano/Diamond-Price-Prediction/README.md

 ```
 $ uvicorn api:app --reload --port 8010
 ```
-and navigate the URL http://127.0.0.1:8010, insert your parameters and the click predict.
+and navigate the URL http://127.0.0.1:8010/docs, insert your parameters and the click execute to get your prediction.

 #### Challenge 4